Eleanor Cater

 For us here in New Zealand we need a similar commitment from our political leaders.
 Can we remove the friction* that exists within our own tax credit system to encourage more local giving?
 Can we incentivise bequests so that intergenerational wealth can be stewarded into lasting charity and community funds?
 Can we recognise that strengthening the infrastructure for community philanthropy is an investment in social cohesion, not a cost?

-Community foundations provide the infrastructure that can build what communities need to thrive - belonging, agency, connection, and the belief that local people can shape their own futures.
-May this be the decade, on both sides of the Tasman, when that work is truly recognised for what it can be - hei whakakaha, i ngā hāpori o Aotearoa - strengthening communities from within.
+Community foundations provide the infrastructure needed for communities to thrive - belonging, agency, connection, and the belief that local people can shape their own futures.
+May this be the decade, on both sides of the Tasman, when that work is truly recognised for what it can be - hei whakakaha, i ngā hāpori o Aotearoa, strengthening communities from within.

 Date Posted: 21 May 2026